Animation Festival List and Guide | GLAS Animation

 SUBMIT TO SEVERAL FESTIVALS

 It is important to submit to as many festivals as you possibly can and not limit yourself to what appears on ‘Top Ten’ lists.
 This is not to say you should submit to every single festival.
 Focus on first and second tier festivals.
 In addition to first tier festivals second tier festivals provide great exposure and have much to offer.
 In general, festival patrons often include other festival directors, press, students of animation, as well as filmmakers and members of the community.
-All of these people who see your film, if they like it, will advocate your film and share your film.
+All of these people who see your film, if they like it, will advocate your film, share, and promote your work.
 The more exposure you have, the better.

-That being said, make sure your film is a good fit before you spend excess time or money on submitting.
-Look into the festivals you are submitting to.
+That being said, make sure your film is a good fit for a festival before you spend excess time or money on the submission process.
+Research the festivals you are submitting to.
 Read about their philosophy.
 Look at past editions.
 See what films have featured at the festival in the past.

 Some festivals, primarily live-action festivals, require a premiere status.
 This means that their festival must be the first festival to have a public screening of the film.
 However, there are many types of premieres that are eligible.
-Some require a world premiere, some require a continental premiere, some the country premiere, and some require none.
-Always check to see what the festival policy is for premieres on their website before submitting.
+Some require a world premiere, continental premiere, country premiere, and some require none.
+Always check to see the festival policy for premieres on their website before submitting.

 If you do decide to submit to festivals with premiere requirements, don’t let that prevent you from entering other festivals.
 You can always decline to accept an invitation to screen if another festival of greater importance requires a premiere.